 - BC7 During its development of ED 205, the AASB noted that a related issue was considered by the Financial Reporting Standards Board (FRSB) of the New Zealand Institute of Chartered Accountants in December 2008.
 This concerned the requirement in paragraph 10(d) of NZ IAS 27 Consolidated and Separate Financial Statements that the parent's financial statements must be 'available for public use'.
-Due to the reporting requirements in New Zealand, not all entities are required to file their financial statements with the Companies Office.
-Hence, when a parent of a group is not required to submit its financial statements, any intermediate subsidiaries were unable to use the paragraph 10 exemption.
+Due to the reporting requirements in New Zealand, not all entities are required to file their financial statements, any intermediate subsidiaries were unable to use the paragraph 10 exemption.
 As a result, the FRSB inserted paragraph NZ 3.1 into NZ IAS 27 so that entities that qualify for differential reporting concessions were not required to comply with paragraph 10(d).
 In order to qualify for the exemption not to present consolidated financial statements, qualifying entities were still required to comply with all the other conditions in paragraph 10. - BC8 In addition, the AASB noted that the FRSB had inserted a similar exemption into NZ IAS 28 Investments in Associates (paragraph NZ 1.2) and NZ IAS 31 Interests in Joint Ventures (paragraph NZ 1.1), extending the relief from application of the equity method by investors and proportionate consolidation or the equity method by venturers.